theSdev/optic-mart/design/epics/frame/deleteagroupofframes.md

+# Name
+Delete a Group of Frames

-# Delete Frame
+# Acceptance Criteria
-## Definition
 A frame owner can delete their frames collectively by selecting a group of them and choosing the delete action.

-## Additional Info
-A distributor or visitior on behalf of distributor can create frames (./createframe.md).